 - hold a trade ticket in the Electrical, Mechanical, Plumbing or Building; Construction trade or,

-- be in second year and above in an apprenticeship in those trades or,
+- be in third year and above in an apprenticeship in those trades or,

-- have installed air-conditioning units for a minimum period of two years.
+- have installed air-conditioning units for a minimum period of two years which can be verified

 - ARCTICK Trainee Licence